Acting Head Of Customs and Border Protection Says New Asylum Rule In 'Pilot' Phase

 Morgan said the rule is only being applied in the Rio Grande Valley of Texas at two CBP stations.
 "It's very limited," he said.

+Lee Gelernt of the American Civil Liberties Union's national Immigrants' Rights Project said the administration hadn't presented the rule as short term.

+"The notice does not contain that limitation, and the government has never previously mentioned that, even in a call with the judge today.
+It may be that the government is backtracking given the plain illegality of the rule.
+But whether it applies across the southern border or only in two places, it will cause serious harm and we will continue to challenge the new rule."

-But he doesn't expect the controversial policy to be in place for long.
+Morgan said he doesn't expect the controversial policy to be in place for long.

 "We're actually anticipating the ... regulation will be enjoined.
 And then we'll have to go from there, as unfortunately, many times, this happens," Morgan said, referring to two federal lawsuits that have been filed in California and Washington, D.C.

-Morgan, who's been on the job for two weeks after spending just a month as acting director of Immigration and Customs Enforcement, also remarked on an internal investigation by the Office of Professional Responsibility into a secret Border Patrol Facebook group that circulated obscene images of Democrats in Congress and ridiculed people who have crossed the border illegally.
+Morgan, who has been on the job for two weeks after spending just a month as acting director of Immigration and Customs Enforcement, also remarked on an internal investigation by the Office of Professional Responsibility into a secret Border Patrol Facebook group that circulated obscene images of Democrats in Congress and ridiculed people who have crossed the border illegally.
 "It was horrendous," he said.

 "Some of the images that were out there, absolutely horrendous, wrong and not consistent with the way CBP, or specifically, Border Patrol conducts themselves."